Capital Left

 Post-Refi Cash-on-Cash %Return on Capital Left (or Infinite if ≤ 0)Deal quality ranking

-75% Rule CheckWhether deal supports full capital recoveryQuick go/no-go screening
+75% Rule CheckWhether deal supports full capital recoveryQuick screening reference

 Capital Recovery %Percent of invested cash extracted via refiSuccess measurement